smasongarrison/syllabi/MegaSyllabus.md

 ## Course Assignments   {-}

 ### Quizzes    {-}
 There will be 6 quizzes in this course.
 The best 5 out of 6 quizzes grades will be used to determine your total quiz grade.
-You can drop any of the quizzes for any reason BUT YOU MUST PASS THE LAST Quiz (held at TBD on Dec TBD).
+You can drop any of the quizzes for any reason BUT YOU MUST PASS THE LAST Quiz ( that is held during the university scheduled final exam period).
 If you do not pass the final quiz, your score on that quiz will count as one of your 5 grades.
 If you do pass the final quiz, then the best 5 grades will be used (irrespective of your score on the final quiz).